Is the city I live in, City of Angels,

 Lonely as I am, together we cry..."

-This is most likely when the setting is some kind of ship.
-Spaceships and large boats are good for breaking down at inopportune moments, then starting right back up after the mechanic sweet talks them.
-It's also common, especially in Film Noir and stylistic pastiches thereof, to talk about The City as a being which, much like a living organism, is made up of millions of subsystems going about their own business to form an emergent whole.
-Any sort of setting that functions as a character in the narrative works though.
+In Film Noir and stylistic pastiches thereof, it's also common to talk about The City as a being which, much like a living organism, is made up of millions of subsystems going about their own business to form an emergent whole.

 Note: This is NOT Genius Loci, a location that actually is a living being.
 The landscape isn't actually alive, it just acts like it at times.
 When the setting is a space ship, don't confuse it with Sapient Ship (a ship that thinks and talks) or a Living Ship (an example of Organic Technology).

 - Space Battleship Yamato: the Yamato is the main character of the show.
 It is the ship's fighting spirit that enables their amazing victories.

 - One Piece: the Merry Go is considered a character.
 It has been featured on the title page (a spot reserved for the Straw Hat Crew), crew members have caught brief glimpses of a shadowy spirit-like figure fixing it(self), and, at one point, came seemingly out of nowhere to save the crew from certain doom.
 It even had some last words to say to the crew just before it died.

 - The eponymous air force base in all adaptations of Area 88.

 - Sin City is the main character of the series according to Word of God.
 The protagonists refer to the city as a living being metaphorically, mentioning how she thinks and acts.
 The city is also said to have a negative effect on peoples' state of mind.